rduart/TelsaCoilWinder/README.md

 ## Note:

 This project is a work in progress, and well continue to change as I know more.
-Picture shows AWG 26, 28, 32, and 34 wire.
+Picture shows AWG 26, 28, 32, and 34 wire testing.

 ![Alt text](/Images/CoilWinder.jpg)